clitetailor/react-epic/docs/BreakdownCookbook.md

 Now, everything is different, you have to decouple both three layers: logic layer, side-effect layer, and React DOM layer all together.

 But first, let try to lift the logic into React DOM first.
-Our app might look like this in the end.
+Our app might look like this in the end:

 ```jsx
 function Counter({ counter, increase, decrease, reset }) {